International-Meme-Fund/imf-docs/docs/why-imf.md

 IMF introduces **Community Coordinated Credit:** an onchain system where holders **borrow against their token instead of selling it**.
 A system where credit powers ideas, and repayment incentives tie success back to the token.

+Instead of selling $MOG to fund a campaign, a builder borrows USDS, builds, then repays from the upside.

 With IMF:

 - Borrowers post token collateral to access [USDS](https://sky.money){: target="_blank"}
-- That USDS funds builders, memes and market activity, without dumping
+- That USDS funds builders, memes, and market activity — without dumping
 - Lenders earn yield from that usage
 - The token gains liquidity, attention, and belief